Dr. Lori A. Bruch, Director

 Opportunities for Rehabilitation Counselors

 The Rehabilitation Counseling program is a 48-credit curriculum leading to the Master of Science degree.
-42 required credits include 33 credits of course work in principles and practices of rehabilitation counseling, nine specialty credits in the areas of Psychiatric Rehabilitations, Family, and Substance Abuse, three credits of practicum (100 hours of supervised counseling experience) and three credits of internship (600 hours of supervised field experience).
+39 required credits include 33 credits of course work in principles and practices of rehabilitation counseling, three credits of practicum (100 hours of supervised counseling experience) and three credits of internship (600 hours of supervised field experience).
+Nine credits of electives are offered to provide students with opportunities for additional study in individual areas of interest and for development of knowledge and skill in working with specific populations and in specific settings.
 Professional experience in a counseling-related field is beneficial.

 Accreditation and Certification